mtnbiker72/weather-dashboard/README.md

 Homework #6 Weather Dashboard

+The app can be found here - https://mtnbiker72.github.io/weather-dashboard/

 Build a weather dashboard that allows a user to input a city name and get various weather data.
 These include:
   * User is presented with city name, current date, an icon representation of weather conditions, them temp, the humidity, the wind speed and UV index for today's weather